 Format Zoom Speakers Dr Nick OR, Dr Nick PETROVSKY, Professor Richard WALKER Abstract Over the last few months, we surveyed the Hong Kong general public on three separate occasions about their reactions to tools to fight the Covid-19 pandemic.
 These tools included: – different graphical ways to present information; – different versions of a hypothetical but realistically presented contact tracing app.
 We will explain how we did our research and implications of our findings for public service delivery, including which ways of presenting disease patterns and designing a contact tracing app increase citizen acceptance.
 Event details Please refer to the event poster.
 Register Click here (please register by 11:30 on 16 November, one hour before the talk)

+Result Announcement Click here for the result and congratulations to all the awardees!
 Overview Of all infectious disease outbreaks in recent times, none have had such an impact on Hong Kong as COVID-19.
 Secondary school students have been uniquely affected by the outbreak.
 Not only have their current studies been significantly disrupted but their future plans have been challenged by the disease.
 The question is how?
 To answer this question, we would like to invite secondary school students to submit short essays for a winter writing competition on COVID-19.
 These essays will directly address the challenges facing students today and in the future.
 With this in mind, there will be two topics for the essays: (1) Oral History: What has been the impact of COVID-19 on your life in Hong Kong?
 For this topic, we would encourage authors to talk with their families, their friends as well as members of the local community.
 Identify common themes and topics and write an essay using the oral comments from those you have spoken with.
 (2) Back to the Future: What was the impact of COVID-19 on life in Hong Kong?
 Go fifty years into the future.
 Look back on your own experiences and on how the disease shaped Hong Kong’s future direction.
 Be as creative as you want.
 You could write from your own perspective – such as a diary entry or a letter – or tell a fictional story.
 Up to you.
 Just remember to place the impact of the virus at the centre of your story.
 Categories for Submission Two Topics : (1) Oral History (2) Back to the Future Two Streams: DSE or Open i.
 Junior (S1-3) ii.
 Senior (S4 or above) Prizes Winners in each category/stream will receive: First: HK$1,000 book coupons Second: HK$500 book coupons Event Details Please refer to the event poster.
 Instructions for Submission Please read the instructions for submission, and submit your work to COVID19.email@example.com.
-Closing Date 22 February 2021, Monday, 5pm Result Announcement The winning entries will be announced in March 2021.
+Closing Date 22 February 2021, Monday, 5pm

 Omega-3 supplementation may help reduce childhood antisocial and aggressive behaviour in females, and in children with high psychopathic-like personality, in an East Asian population, a study conducted by Dr Annis FUNG Lai-chu suggested.